sagecodes/intro-tableau/pronto-step-by-step.md

 #### Explore your data (Pronto)

 Know your data!
-Just like before, lets look at our data before going into visulizing our data.
+Just like before, lets look at our data before going into visualizing our data.

 ![sheet 1](img/pronto/knowdata.png "sheet1")